fl4p/batmon-ha/doc/Telemetry.md

 ## Transport

-Currently InfluxDB line protocol over plain HTTP on port 8086 (#379).
-TLS is planned and requires a change on the server side first.
+InfluxDB line protocol over HTTPS to `tm.fabi.me:443` (Let's Encrypt certificate, verified).
+If that endpoint is unreachable at startup, batmon falls back to plain HTTP on port 8086 and logs a warning; the startup line `Anonymous telemetry is ON (https://...)` shows which one is in use.
+Add-on versions before 2.19 always used the plain endpoint (#379).

 ## Purpose